Disclaimer for Students

-The Office of Career Services & Leadership Development provides off-campus job & internship listing information and related services via Handshake.
-We do not in any way either endorse the employers who list job openings or guarantee the accuracy of the information therein.
+The Office of Career Services & Leadership Development provides off-campus job and internship listing information and related services via Handshake.
+We do not endorse the employers who list job openings or guarantee the accuracy of the information therein.
 Those who use the job listings do so at their own risk.
 The Office of Career Services & Leadership, its staff, the California State University System and the State of California assume no liabilities related to the accuracy or inaccuracy of information provided in job listings and do not represent or act on behalf of the hiring authority.

-Career Services & Leadership Development at San Francisco State University does its best to screen job postings.
+Career Services & Leadership Development does its best to screen job postings.
 However, we make no recommendations or guarantees about the positions and employers listed through our office.
 Due to the volume of jobs received, we are unable to research the integrity of every position listed.
 Therefore, students are urged to take on this responsibility themselves.
-We encourage you to use common sense and caution when applying for positions, especially when applying for positions off-campus.
+We encourage you to use common sense and caution when applying for positions, especially when applying for positions off campus.
 If a potential employer asks you to participate in an activity that makes you uncomfortable in any way, don't do it.
-You may also wish to check with other services that rate business, for example the local Better Business Bureau.
+You may also wish to check with other services that rate businesses, for example, the local Better Business Bureau.

 - Never give out financial information (bank account, social security, PayPal account, etc).

 - Refuse background/credit checks until you have met employer in person.

 - Never apply for apply for a job with someone who indicates they are away on business or out of the country and need you to begin right away.